aceiro/kafka-tutorial/README.md

 # Kafka Tutorial
-## This is a _setp-by-step_ Kafka Tutorial to move you from beginner to advanved level in Kafka.
-This tutorial was inspired by samples from [Apache Kafka course](https://www.udemy.com/course/apache-kafka/) that I recommed a lot.
+### This is a _setp-by-step_ Kafka Tutorial to move you from beginner to advanved level in Kafka.
+This tutorial was inspired from [Apache Kafka course](https://www.udemy.com/course/apache-kafka/) that I recommed a lot.

 ## This repository contains the structure below:
 - kafka-basics